 - Notify the University.
-Departments or University units that have a social media page or would like to start one should contact the Marketing/Communications Department at 267-341-3378 to ensure all institutional social media sites coordinate with other Holy Family University sites and their content.
+Departments or University units that have a social media page or would like to start one should contact Marketing & Communications at communications@holyfamily.edu to ensure all institutional social media sites coordinate with other Holy Family University sites and their content.
 All institutional pages must have a full-time appointed faculty/staff that is identified as being responsible for content.
 For student clubs, this should be the moderator of the club/organization. - Acknowledge who you are.
 If you are representing Holy Family University when posting on any social media platform, acknowledge this. - Have a plan.
 Departments and organizations should consider their messages, audiences, and goals, as well as a strategy for keeping information on social media sites up-to-date.